Linaro/OpenCSD/README.md

 - _Version 0.5.4_:  Updates: X-compile for arm/arm64.
 Remove deprecated VS2010 builds.
 Bugfix: GCC inline semantics in debug build.
 - _Version 0.6.0_:  Packet printers moved from tests into the main library.
 C++ and C APIs updated to allow clients to use them.
                     Update to allow perf to insert barrier packets (4xFSYNC) which the decoder can be made to use to reset the decode state.
-  _Version 0.6.1_:  Buxfix: instruction follower bug on A32 branch to T32.
+- _Version 0.6.1_:  Buxfix: instruction follower bug on A32 branch to T32.
+- _Version 0.7.0_:  Add handling for trace return stack feature to ETMv4 and PTM trace.

 Licence Information
 ===================